dotnet/AspNetCore.Docs/aspnetcore/security/authorization/secure-data.md

 The **Approve** and **Reject** buttons are only displayed for managers and administrators.

-In the following image, `admin@contoso.com` is signed in and in the administrators role:
+In the following image, `admin@contoso.com` is signed in and in the administrator's role:

 ![Screenshot showing admin@contoso.com signed in](secure-data/_static/admin.png)